DareData/lp-foundations/assignments/assignment_3/README.md

 ## 1- Fixtures

-0. If you recall the structure from [assignment_0](../assignment_0/README.md), we currently have two fixtures, one for the expected output of the portuguese life expectancy dataframe and another one for the european life expectancy dataframe.
+0. If you recall the structure from [assignment_0](../assignment_0/README.md), we currently have two fixtures, one for the expected output of the portuguese life expectancy dataframe and another one for the expected european life expectancy dataframe (what is, without the PT filter).
 1. Following best practises, we want to create a fixture that represents our data.
 The idea of using fixtures instead of collecting data from a database will ensure our code is not dependent on connectivity.
 This will make our lives easier when we want to run our tests in a CI/CD pipeline.
 Start from the current data in `life_expectancy\data\eu_life_expectancy_raw.tsv` and create a fixture `life_expectancy\tests\fixtures\eu_life_expectancy_raw.tsv` for the tests to consume.
 Since we only want to test our functions, this fixture does not need to be a copy of the original, but could rather be a smaller sample, so that our tests run faster.
 2. Now that we have _our_ sample, we need a fixture of the expected output associated to it.
 You can use your existing `life_expectancy` module to generate a `pt_life_expectancy_expected.csv` file that will replace the current file at `life_expectancy\tests\fixtures\pt_life_expectancy_expected.csv`.
 Finally, include the necessary code to import this new fixture in the `conftest.py` file.
 3. Modify your `main` function so that the cleaned DataFrame is always returned.
 That will allow you to compare it with the expected fixture.